blackberry/CylancePROTECT-Samples/README.md

 # BlackBerry-Protect-REST-API-Samples
-Sample applications making use of BlackBerry Protect REST APIs
+Sample applications making use of CylancePROTECT APIs